CERTIFICATE IN COACHING (OPTION 1 - for managers, executives, supervisors and HR Professionals) (Equivalent to Level 5)

 Trainers and supervisors include Dr Siobhain O’Riordan, Professor Stephen Palmer and Nick Edgerton.

-CERTIFICATE IN STRESS MANAGEMENT AND PERFORMANCE COACHING (Level 5; 30 Credits)
+CERTIFICATE IN STRESS MANAGEMENT AND PERFORMANCE COACHING (equivalent to Level 5)

 This course is accredited by Middlesex University.
 This is a modular six-day course.
 Students must attend Module a) and b) plus one additional module as below (details elsewhere):